Supermagnum/heatsink/readme.txt

 c = Specific heat capacity of water (approximately 4.18 J/g°C) ΔT = Change in temperature (final temperature - initial temperature)

-We know that the initial temperature of water is 40°C and it's being cooled to 0°C (assuming ice temperature).
+We know that the initial temperature of water is 40°C and it's being cooled to 0°C  in this case (assuming ice temperature).
 Solving for the mass (m):

 m = Q / (c * ΔT)
 m = 277320 J / (4.18 J/g°C * 40°C)